 They serve their Sonoma sourdough toast with drunken sailor preserve, the tuga butter croissant with ham and cheese, their famous bacon and egg roll with sriracha mayo and cavolo nero with provolone, their halloumi roll with avocado and romesco and their spiced corn and zucchini pickle fritters.

-Their menu is unique and quality.
-They also have their classic avocado toast with truss tomato,goats cheese, poached eggs, mint and za’atar and pomegranate.
+This is a unique menu filled with quality produce.
+They also have their classic avocado toast with truss tomato, goats cheese, poached eggs, mint and za’atar and pomegranate.

 The Rusty Rabbit is a franchised café which serves all day breakfast and brunch food.
 Their food is iconic and colorful, inspired by nature.
 They serve some unique teas and coffees and some delicious smoothies, juices, and dairy-free smoothies.

-They have a breakfast wrap with bacon, rocket, eggs, and relish and their famous bircher, which is soaked in mango and mixed nuts with cinnamon.
-They also have granola, eggs on toast, eggs benedict, beans and eggs on sourdough, avocado and feta, as well as their famous champ bowl.
+Amongst their winning offerings are a breakfast wrap with bacon, rocket, eggs, and relish and their famous bircher, which is soaked in mango and mixed nuts with cinnamon.
+They also have granola, eggs on toast, eggs Benedict, beans and eggs on sourdough, avocado and feta, as well as their famous champ bowl.

 They also have more unique options such as their pumpkin patch, which is smashed pumpkin on toast with spinach, feta, tomatoes and a balsamic glaze, and their rockmelon bruschetta with basil and avocado.